-Net Impact, a student organization at William & Mary’s Mason School of Business, focuses on equipping future businesspeople to act in socially responsible and environmentally conscious ways, thereby improving the world around them.
+Net Impact, a student organization at William & Mary’s Raymond A. Mason School of Business, focuses on equipping future businesspeople to act in socially responsible and environmentally conscious ways, thereby improving the world around them.

 One of Net Impact’s biggest initiatives this year is called “Up to Us.”
 This initiative is a non-partisan project founded by the Clinton Global Initiative University, the Net Impact National Chapter, and the Peter G. Peterson Foundation.
 “Up to Us” seeks to involve college-aged individual in the conversation about long-term national debt and raise awareness about national fiscal challenges; in particular, the initiative focuses on the ways in which the financial position of the nation could affect the opportunities of millennials.